KNurmik/Wolt-Data-Science-Assignment-2022/README.md

 # Wolt Data Science Assignment 2022
-Predicting the hourly volume of transactions for the next 24 hours based on data from the previous 48 hours for Wolt, a Finnish food delivery company.
+Predicting the hourly volume of transactions for the next 24 hours based on data from the previous 48 hours for Wolt, a Finnish food delivery company, using a seq2seq Recurrent Neural Network with GRU cells.

 Link to [Google Colab notebook](https://colab.research.google.com/drive/1HsGOb5PrZbaXnqirqZIWWlOviLN46j3M?usp=sharing).